British Steam merchant

 |Completed||1942 - West Coast Shipbuilders Ltd, Vancouver|

 |Position||22° 36'S, 51° 22'E - Grid KF 9759|

 |Route||Port Said - Aden (1 Jul) - Lourenco Marques - Durban|

 |Cargo||1500 tons of salt as ballast|

 |History||Completed December 1942 for US War Shipping Administration (WSA), lend-leased on bareboat charter to British Ministry of War Transport (MoWT). |

 |Notes on event|

-At 15.58 hours on 16 Jul, 1943, the unescorted Fort Franklin (Master Thomas Witney Trott) was torpedoed and sunk by U-181 southwest of Reunion.
-Two crew members died.
-The master, 43 crew members and nine gunners landed at Manajara, Madagascar.
+At 15.58 hours on 16 July 1943 the unescorted Fort Franklin (Master Thomas Witney Trott) was torpedoed and sunk by U-181 southwest of Reunion.
+Four crew members were lost and another later died of injuries.
+The master, 40 crew members and nine gunners landed at Manajara, Madagascar.